projectwallace/projectwallace.com/content/blog/2025-10-24-better-coverage-ranges.md

 excerpt: Browers often don't report atrule ranges correctly in the CSS Coverage ranges.
 ---

 The last couple of months I've been working hard on improving how we can [inspect](/css-coverage/) what parts of CSS are used by the browser and which parts aren't.
-There's some stuff I'm doing to [make](https://github.com/projectwallace/css-code-coverage) large coverage reports so you can inspect several pages in one go by combining coverage JSON files into a single one, prettifying all the CSS etc. Very fun, very helpful.
-But there's one thing in particular that is being consistently troublesome for me:
+There's some stuff I'm doing to [make](https://github.com/projectwallace/css-code-coverage) large coverage reports so you can inspect several pages in one go by combining coverage JSON files into a single one, prettifying all the CSS etc. But there's one thing that is being consistently troublesome for me:

 **Browers often don't report atrule ranges correctly.**

-'Often' doesn't mean 'always'.
-But often enough that it has bitten me more than I care to admit.
+'Often' doesn't mean 'always', but more than enough that it has bitten me more than I care to admit.
 It depends on where in they live and whether neighbouring rules are covered.
 But take this example that I've created using Playwright's [coverage API](https://playwright.dev/docs/api/class-coverage#coverage-start-css-coverage), but I've observed this in Edge/Chrome as well:

 ```html
 <!doctype html>